Frame Sampling Strategies Matter: A Benchmark for small vision language models: Results

 These patterns reflect both dataset design and model characteristics.
 VideoMME rewards consistent temporal sampling that captures fine-grained changes.
 MVBench spans more diverse tasks, some solvable from a few salient frames and others that benefit from adaptive selection or full temporal coverage.

 Figure~\ref{fig:reported} compares our uniform-FPS results with literature reported scores for these SVLMs on VideoMME and MVBench.
 We can observe that once sampling strategy is standardized, performance can shift in either direction, indicating strong sensitivity to frame selection.
-The largest shift is observed for Ovis2 on MVBench, where accuracy rises from about 65\% to 80\%.
-This gain is likely due to our uniform-FPS protocol providing more frames than the limited set used in the original report (12 frames maximum).
+The largest shift is observed for InternVL3 on MVBench, where accuracy dropped from about 70\% to 65\%.
+This drop is likely due to a distribution shift: InternVL3 is evaluated with a fixed number of uniformly spaced frames (16 frames), whereas our fixed 2 fps regime yields 4 to 96 frames, under-samples fast actions in short clips.
 In contrast, Qwen2.5 shows little difference, as our uniform-FPS setting is close to that reported in the literature (they used FPS:2:4:768, while we used FPS:2:4:96).
 Using a common token budget and a single sampling policy removes this confound and makes cross-model differences more meaningful.

 We also performed an ablation study with Qwen2.5 on VideoMME to evaluate the impact of changing the maximum number of frames within the different sampling techniques (FPS, CSTA and MaxInfo).
 Configurations with 16, 64, 96, 256 and 600 frames were tested and reported in Figure \ref{fig:frame_ablation}.